 The first contribution of this paper is to document that growth in the extensive margin is unbalanced between sectors: diversification happens at a lower rate in the agricultural sector than in the rest of good-producing activities.
-This finding is in line with recent works showing that technological linkages are scarcer in the primary sector.
+This finding is in line with recent works showing that technological linkages are scarcer and uncertainty is higher in the primary sector.

 The second contribution is to highlight in a simple model, how this fact can account for terms of trade movements that enhance divergence, an outcome that cannot be replicated in a model of uneven technological improvements, absent further structure in the preference side.
-The proposed model abstracts from all other sources of growth to focus on uneven diversification in a two country setting with free trade and full specialization.
+The proposed model abstracts from all other sources of growth to focus on uneven diversification in a two country setting with no trade shocks or structural change.
 When individuals value diversity in their consumption, a region specialized in an industry in which diversification is lower than in other activities, captures a decreasing fraction of global expenditure while devoting an increasing share of its domestic expenditure to imported products.
 This region experiences income and welfare trajectories that are dominated by those in the region producing in the dynamic sector.
 Since domestic firms earn a decreasing share of world income, the wages they are able to pay to their workers also fall relative to those in the dynamic economy, pushing down the price of exports relative to imports.
-The lagging economy faces deterioration in its terms of trade which enhances its income and welfare divergence, a phenomenon referred here as reversed terms of trade effect.
-This result is supported by empirical evidence, for the case of agricultural economies.
+The lagging economy faces deterioration in its terms of trade which enhances its income and welfare divergence, a phenomenon referred here as reverse terms of trade effect.

-The mechanism proposed is applied in this paper to account for terms of trade movements for agricultural economies, since the evidence presented shows that diversification in the agricultural sector is lower than in manufactures.
+The mechanism proposed here connects in an intuitive way low diversification with terms of trade deterioration for the case of agricultural economies, since both regularities appear clearly in the data for them.
 Nevertheless, the same mechanism is potentially valid in other contexts in which different sets of products (or services) could exhibit unbalanced diversification.
 Future research in this matter should be welcomed.